 For which benefits may survivors qualify?

 In 2000, Congress passed the Trafficking Victims Protection Act providing protection to immigrant victims of trafficking.
 This law provides survivors a means to qualify for a T visa to remain in the United States and to have a path to legal residency.
 It also allows survivors certified by the federal government to qualify for certain public benefits.
+In 2011, Massachusetts also passed human trafficking legislation that increased the criminal penalties for human trafficking crimes and provided greater protections to survivors.

-Many survivors cannot take advantage of this legislation without legal assistance.
+However, many survivors cannot take advantage of this legislation without legal assistance.
 Survivors of trafficking may face a variety of barriers, including language, mental health, and other concerns, that prevent them from leaving the trafficking situation and seeking help.
 Many are fearful and hesitant to engage with law enforcement for fear of deportation and reprisal from traffickers.

 What does LSS do?